elastisys/compliantkubernetes/docs/user-guide/prometheus.md

 | servicemonitors | monitoring.coreos.com | ServiceMonitor | customer-rbac, dex, grafana, kibana, elastisearch, influxdb | |
 | thanosrulers | monitoring.coreos.com | ThanosRuler | | |

-####Accessing Prometheus
+#### Accessing Prometheus
 The web interface is not exposed by default in Compliant Kubernetes.
 In order to access it, the most straight-forward way is to use port forwarding via the [Kubernetes API](../kubernetes-api).

 	kubectl -- -n monitoring port-forward prometheus-prometheus-operator-prometheus-0 9090:9090

 Depending on your Compliant Kubernetes settings, access to the Prometheus server might have been disabled by the operator.

-###Grafana
+### Grafana
-Grafana can be accessed at the endpoint provided by the compliant kubernetes install scripts.
+Grafana can be accessed at the endpoint provided by the Compliant Kubernetes install scripts.
 If you have configured dex you can login with a connected account.

 Compliant Kubernetes deploys Grafana with a selection of dashboards by default.
 Dashboards are accessed by clicking the Dashboard icon (for squares) at the lefthand side of the grafana window and selecting Manage.
 Some examples of useful dashboards are listed below.